Last Updated: March 26, 2025

 What is Debt Settlement?

-In debt settlement, you and your creditors reach an agreement in which you pay less than you owe.
+In debt settlement, you and your creditors reach an agreement in which you pay less than the amount you owe.
 A debt settlement company like Pacific Debt can help you to settle your credit card debt and learn to live debt free.

 How Do I Settle?